genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 2. **Explore the API Documentation:**
       * This action will display the API Documentation window, where you can explore how the data model in ODM is structured.
-      * In this window, you will also see how the endpoints are grouped based on your user permissions.
+      * In this window, you will also see how the endpoints are grouped based on general use cases.
       ![API Main](quick-start-images/api-main-page.png)

+!!! question "Endpoint groups explanation"
+      * "Query/retrieve data" with the list of user endpoints - only these endpoints can be used by users who are not included in the group Curator, also these endpoints can be used by users from the Curator group also.
+      * "Import/curate data" with the list of curator endpoints - can be used only by users from the group Curator.
+      * "Data sources" - some endpoints can be used by curators only, others by curators and researchers.
+      * "Manage organisation" - this section is actual only for users with the permission to manage organization.

 ## Using Swagger for API Interaction